Post

 Pushing Data from Python to ES

-We will be using 2 existing containers:
+We will be using 2 existing container images:

 We have 3 mandatory components for this to work: